pjones/encryption-utils/doc/extend-subkey-expiration-date.md

 Also, **don't forget** to import your new public key on each computer you are using GnuPG on.
 Otherwise you'll get strange errors about missing secret keys.

+Note: If you don't want to read the other documentation, here's the command for importing the public key:

+    $ gpg2 --import < public.txt